 Biological applications of mathematics and computing at Courant include genome analysis, biomolecular structure and dynamics, systems biology, embryology, immunology, neuroscience, heart physiology, biofluid dynamics, and medical imaging.
 The students, researchers and faculty who work on these questions are pure and applied mathematicians and computer scientists working in close collaboration with biological and medical colleagues at NYU and elsewhere.

-- Computational Neuroscience: David McLaughlin, Charles Peskin, Aaditya Rangan, John Rinzel, Daniel Tranchina
+- Computational Neuroscience: David McLaughlin, Charles Peskin, Aaditya Rangan, John Rinzel, Daniel Tranchina, Lai-Sang Young

 - Computational Biology: Leslie Greengard, Bhubaneswar Mishra, Alex Mogilner, Mehryar Mohri, Aaditya Rangan, Daniel Tranchina

-- Mathematical Biology: David Cai, Alex Mogilner, Charles Newman, Jerome Percus, Charles Peskin
+- Mathematical Biology: Alex Mogilner, Charles Newman, Jerome Percus, Charles Peskin, Lai-Sang Young

-- Related Seminars: Applied Mathematics Seminar, Biomathematics / Computational Biology Colloquium, Computational Neuroscience and Biology Seminars
+- Related Seminars: Applied Math / Applied Math Lab Seminar, Biomathematics / Computational Biology Colloquium, Computational Neuroscience and Biology Seminars

 Dynamical Systems & Ergodic Theory